siddup9999/Bangalore-House-Price-Prediction/README.md

 # Bangalore-House-Price-Prediction
+This is a regression problem.
-In this project we try to predict the price(target) of a real estate property based on the place, sqft, bhk and the bathrooms(input variables).
+In this problem we try to predict the price(target) of a real estate property based on the place, sqft, bhk and the bathrooms(input variables).